Onward to Islay

 Oban & A Wonderful Curry Discovery

 When we got to Oban, though, we were pleasantly surprised because there was a lot more there than we were expecting.
 We were able to sit and have lunch and relax in this really neat little town.
 Named after the Oban scotch distillery, the town has a pink granite cathedral and a Coliseum-type castle overlooking it.
+If we had more time, we might visit some of the castles near Oban, because there are a few.
 While this was all well and good, we learned you’re able to wait on standby for ferries—just like for flights—and were able to catch the very next one out.
 The stars are aligned!
 Also, forced relaxation is probably a good thing for us.

 Oh!
 At lunch, I discovered the deliciousness of fish and chips with curry and immediately texted my mom and aunt demanding to know why they’ve failed to introduce this into my life for the past 38 years.
 It was delicious.
 My aunt just said it’s because they don’t like it and my mom said, “Fish and chips = yum!
 Curry = yum!
 Fish and chips and curry = no.” I must respectfully disagree.